murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

    • Examine the output of the populations program in the file `ref_map.log` inside your `output_refmap` folder. (*hint*: use the `less` command).

-  • How many SNPs were identified?
+  •How many SNPs were identified?

  • Why did it run so much faster than `denovo_map.pl` ?

- • As a thought exercise: Do you have any idea how we could check whether the same loci have been found as in the *de novo* run or not?

 Well done, you now know how to call SNPs with or without a reference genome.
 It is worth re-iterating that even a poor-quality reference genome should improve the quality of your SNP calling by avoiding "lumping" and "splitting" errors.
-But that some applications ( for example inbreeding analyses are sensitive to the quality of your reference genome).
+But beware of some applications, for example inbreeding analyses that are sensitive to the quality of your reference genome.

-Only one thing left, the cool biology bits!
+Only one thing left, the cool biology bits.